cooper-union-ece-251-marano/final-project-ece-251-spring-2024-habla-ghjeepeetee/README.md

 Anthony Noseryev, Nolan Griffith

 This work is based off the MIPS Verilog code by [Harris and Harris](https://pages.hmc.edu/harris/ddca/ddca2e.html).
 We give credit to Professor Rob Marano <rob@cooper.edu> for guidance with this implementation.
-We give credit to Azra Rangwala and Alex Faust for guidance in creating ISAArchitectureGreenSheet.
+We give credit to Azra Rangwala and Alex Faust for guidance in creating ISAArchitectureGreenSheet and how to successfully demo.

+Attached is the ISAArchitectureGreenSheet (https://docs.google.com/document/d/1fsQWL_-b2_XJn1Krdy7ns-I0NWAwYwXx5b1HyykORf4/edit).

 We used recursion (a Fibonacci Sequence in order to test our components).
 Attached is just a small demo and proof that it works. (https://youtu.be/s_iX4-y__zM?feature=shared)